 Some of the best things in life are free!
 These special nights enable a family (no more than two adults and four of their own children) to enjoy more than 100 hands-on exhibits in the museum at no charge.

-The weekend-long celebration will offer tours of 10 Victorian homes and gardens.
-It will also include an antique fair, vintage base ball festival and Saturday evening concert in historic Lafayette Park.
+The celebration will offer tours of 10 Victorian homes and gardens.
+It will also include an antique fair, vintage baseball festival and Saturday evening concert in historic Lafayette Park.
 A trolley will run in a loop around the neighborhood, while a horse-drawn carriage will amble through Lafayette Park.

 Join St. Louis in celebrating the annual Veiled Prophet Parade, which starts its route on Market at 7th Street and proceeds west to Union Station.
-The parade features 17 spectacular themed floats, a band competition featuring local marching bands and eight giant helium balloons that will make their way down the route.
+This year’s parade will feature 14 high-caliber marching bands from across the region, 21 beautifully designed floats, many huge helium-filled character balloons and dozens of great units that captured the imagination of the community.

 Don’t miss out on the annual Maplewood celebration Let Them Eat Art.
 The event celebrates local, eclectic creativity.
 You’re invited to bring the whole family (even your pet) and enjoy inspiring artwork, delicious food and cocktails from local vendors, live music, and an atmosphere full of joy, diversity and local pride.